lrochette/sweagle-ansible/README.md

   - add tasks to remove other release
   - currently, plays failed and you should remove manually
   - reproduced on centos 7.x where default mongo is 2.6

+- For Vault, read keys* file to add auto-unseal even if install fails after vault init

 - Add support for SSL